-Power Copying: Kisara uses Miu's method of moving like a feather to beat Freya in episode 19 of Season 2.
+Power Copying: Kisara uses Miu's method of moving like a feather to beat Freya.

 Kenichi is told by Hayato that his ability to get people to become friends around him is his true power at the end of Season 2 in the anime.